 Qoctor is one of the longer-running Australian telehealth services, with a similar core offering to InstantMed - medical certificates, online scripts, and simple consultations.
 Both use AHPRA-registered doctors.
 The differences come down to workflow, pricing transparency, and specific service details.

 Qoctor and InstantMed are genuinely similar services serving similar patients.
 Both are legitimate, both use AHPRA-registered doctors, and both charge comparable prices.
-InstantMed's differentiators are the explicit refund policy, 24/7 medical certificate availability, and the Express Review option.
+InstantMed's differentiators are the explicit refund policy, 24/7 medical certificate availability, and the Priority review option.
 If you're already using Qoctor and it's working, there's no strong reason to switch.
 If you're choosing for the first time and value those specific features, InstantMed will suit you better.

 When multiple services offer similar core products, the details determine which one fits your situation best.